Teascade/reid-llvm/README.md

 # Reid-LLVM
 Attempt at re-creating Reid, this time using LLVM.

+## What is currently being tested?

+Currently when testing the compiler I run `./libtest.sh fibonacci` or `./libtest.sh arithmetic`.

+What `./libtest.sh $1` does, is it compiles and runs the rust example found with name `$1`, which may exist in any of the two projects.
+The two mentioned above are in `reid/examples`.

+All examples currently end up producing a `hello.o` and `hello.asm` file to the root directory, which is then linked with `ldd` to produce a `main`, which is finally executed.

+This is currently very work-in-progress and many things about this repository change erratically.

 ## Various notes in order to get this working properly
 This is what worked for me, might not (probably) work for you, depending on various versions of various libraries.